 Once all of your information has been entered, Google will generate structured data as a JSON-LD markup.
 As instructed underneath, you simply need to copy and paste the code into the head section of your HTML.

-Google also provides an extremely useful Structured Data Testing Tool, and Rich Results Test, which will give you a preview of what it will look like once live.
+Google also provides an extremely useful Rich Restuls Testing Tool, which will gives you a preview of what it will look like once live.
 The Rich Results Test will also tell you if your website is eligible for rich results, and flag up any issues for you to amend.